New Ford Academy

 At the end of the school academic year we have a transition day where all children spend the afternoon with their new class teacher.

 During the second half of the Summer Term, pupils will make regular informal visits to their new class teacher.

 Additional appointments can be arranged if parents wish to meet the member of staff.

-Information about the learning needs of your child will be passed on via the previous teacher and the SEN Team, who will advise the receiving teacher about the necessary support to be put in place.
+Information about the learning needs of your child will be passed on via the previous teacher and the SEND Team, who will advise the receiving teacher about the necessary support to be put in place.

 Leaving to go to Secondary School